 It is painful to see your child struggle.
 But it isn’t our job as parents to shield our children from pain.
 Our job is to coach them through their problems so they gain the confidence to handle them on their own.
 Walk your daughter through the same process that you use to solve problems.
 Ask her what options she sees.
 What are the pros and cons of each?
 Is there anyone she can ask for advice or help?
 Don’t take over unless there is potential for long-term damage.
 Your daughter will absolutely make mistakes.
 But the only way for her to believe in her ability to handle problems is to practice.
 So give her the space to do that.

 6. Teach Her to Negotiate

 The ability to negotiate is vital to success.
 But it isn’t something girls are really taught.
 Whether it’s over her salary, a contract, or a piece of legislation, your daughter is going to need to be able to negotiate.
 And to do it confidently.
 This is not appropriate for younger children.
 But for teens, the ability to argue respectfully is actually an important life skill.
 Yes, it is incredibly annoying to battle over curfew or the length of her shorts.
 But hear her out.
 If she (respectfully) makes legitimate points, consider a compromise or declare her victory.
 Allowing your daughter to disagree appropriately doesn’t teach her to disrespect you or your rules.
 It teaches her how to effectively influence someone in authority.
 And that ability will not only give her megawatt confidence, but will make her incredibly successful.

 7. Be Her Role Model

 It is so important for us as parents to set an example by showing that we believe in ourselves too!
 Make sure you are also praising yourself when it’s warranted, standing up for yourself, and pursuing your own crazy dreams.
 Believe it or not, lots of teens look up to their parents.
-So if you want your daughter to be a success, make sure to set that bar high!
+So if you want your daughter to believe in herself, make sure she knows that you believe in YOU!